aharris1012/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+-Is used for security reasons,that stores private information about the system.

 - [ ] What steps can you take in your web apps to keep your data secure?

+-Use token
+-Authentication
+-Secure HTTP

 - [ ] Describe how web servers work.

+-A web server stores copies of data, including web pages to be served to clients.
+A client will use an IP address or URL to send a request to the server located at that address.
+The server listens requests and sends the data back to the client.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+-C: create/add
+R: retrieve/get
+U: update/put
+D: delete

 ## Project Set Up